Prospectus exemptions What you need to know

 - The company’s financial condition.

-The information contained in the prospectus is intended to help you make an informed investment decision.
+A prospectus can help you make a more informed investment decision.

 Main prospectus exemptions